ColumPaget/Alaya/README.md

 Config file entries are:

 ```
+include=<path>    Include another config file in this config.
 Chroot=<dir>			Specifies directory to serve requests out of
 ChHome						Serve requests out of users home directory
 AllowUsers=<list>			Only allow these users access.